-For a given $J_{1y}$, we can estimate the AFM-QSL transition point $J_{c1}$ by the crossing of $\xi_m/L$.
-Taking account of possible finite-size effects, we can alternatively collectively fit $J_{c1}$ and $\nu_1$ simultaneously using the values of $\xi_m/L$ from different $J_2$ and $L$ according to the above formula.
-Say at $J_{1y}=0.85$ it gives $J_{c1}=0.352(5)$ and $\nu_{1m}=1.00(4)$.
-With this fixed $J_{c1}=0.352$, we then can use a collective fit of $\nu$ and $z+\eta^*$ for AFM and VBS order parameters, respectively.
-It gives $\nu_{1,s}=1.00(3)$ and spin correlation exponent $z+\eta_{s1}^*=1.18(1)$ by fitting AFM order parameters, and $\nu_{1,d}=0.98(2)$ and dimer correlation exponent $z+\eta_{1,d}^*=1.86(2)$ by fitting VBS order parameters.
-At the QSL-VBS transition, we mention again that the dimer correlation length can not be obtained to locate the VBS phase boundary for open boundary systems since the dimer structure factor in this case is not well defined~\cite{zhao2020,liuQSL}.
-Here we use the critical point $J_{c2}$ obtained by order parameter ratio $\ave{D^2_x}/\ave{M^2_0}$, which has very small finite size effects.
-By fixing $J_{c2}$, similarly, we get $\nu_{2,s}=0.97(5)$ and spin correlation exponent $z+\eta_{s2}^*=1.50(1)$ by fitting AFM order parameters, and $\nu_{1,d}=1.04(3)$ and dimer correlation exponent $z+\eta_{2,d}^*=1.50(1)$ by fitting VBS order parameters.
+For a given $J_{1y}$, we can estimate the AFM--QSL transition point $J_{c1}$ using the crossing of $\xi_m/L$.
+Taking account of possible finite-size effects, we can alternatively collectively fit $J_{c1}$ and $\nu_1$ simultaneously using the values of $\xi_m/L$ for different $J_2$ and $L$ according to the above formula.
+Suppose that at $J_{1y}=0.85$ we have $J_{c1}=0.352(5)$ and $\nu_{1m}=1.00(4)$.
+With this fixed $J_{c1}=0.352$, we can then use a collective fit of $\nu$ and $z+\eta^*$ for the AFM and VBS order parameters, respectively.
+We thus obtain $\nu_{1,s}=1.00(3)$ and spin correlation exponent $z+\eta_{s1}^*=1.18(1)$ by fitting the AFM order parameters, and $\nu_{1,d}=0.98(2)$ and dimer correlation exponent $z+\eta_{1,d}^*=1.86(2)$ by fitting the VBS order parameters.
+At the QSL--VBS transition, we mention again that the dimer correlation length cannot be obtained to locate the VBS phase boundary for open-boundary systems because the dimer structure factor in this case is not well defined~\cite{zhao2020,liuQSL}.
+We here use the critical point $J_{c2}$ obtained using the order parameter ratio $\ave{D^2_x}/\ave{M^2_0}$, which has very small finite-size effects.
+Through fixing $J_{c2}$, we similarly get $\nu_{2,s}=0.97(5)$ and spin correlation exponent $z+\eta_{s2}^*=1.50(1)$ by fitting AFM order parameters, and $\nu_{1,d}=1.04(3)$ and dimer correlation exponent $z+\eta_{2,d}^*=1.50(1)$ by fitting VBS order parameters.